wolfapple/traffic-sign-recognition/README.md

 In this project, I will show you how to use PyTorch to classify traffic signs and how to imporve the classifier with a Spatial Transformer Networks.
 You will train a model so it can decode traffic signs from natural images by using the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
 After the model is trained, you will then test your model on new iamges of traffic signs from test dataset.

+The model is designed using Spatial Transformer Network with a modified version of IDSIA networks and trained with heavily augmented data.
+The models reaches about 99.3% test set accuracy

+My attempt to tackle this problem can be read in [report](https://medium.com/@wolfapple/traffic-sign-recognition-2b0c3835e104).

 ## Configure and Manage Your Environment with Anaconda

 Per the Anaconda [docs](http://conda.pydata.org/docs):